PEPLabs/ANG-COD-TODO/hints.md

 </li>
 ```

-Use property binding to set the class attribute of each item to `completed` if it is marked as completed
+Use `*ngFor` structural directiveand the property binding syntax `[]` to set the class attribute of each item to `completed` if it is marked as completed

 ```html
 <li *ngFor="let todo of todos" [class.completed]="todo.completed">